 Similarly to arrow update modalities we can conceive a modal logical language with $[E, e]\varphi$ as an inductive language construct, for action models E with finite domains.
 The logic is called action model logic AML.
-And also similarly we can define multi-pointed action model by notational abbreviation, or if we wish to rule that out call the logic AML.
-Also similarly to AUML ([16], and Section 4) there is a complete axiomatization, that is a rewrite system allowing to eliminate dynamic modalities [5, 27].
-If we further extend the logical language with a quantifier $[\otimes]$ over action models, such that where () requires all preconditions of actions in E to be in \mathcal{L}{ml} , we get the language and logic of arbitrary action model logic AAML.
-Hales showed in [12] that the () requirement can be relaxed, similarly to our Proposition 13.
+And also similarly we define multi-pointed action models by notational abbreviation, and informally consider such modalities as logical connectives binding formulas.
+As for AUML (see [21] and Section 4), there is a complete axiomatization, that is a rewrite system allowing to eliminate dynamic modalities [6, 31].
+If we further extend the logical language with a quantifier $[\otimes]$ over action models, such that where (\) requires all preconditions of actions in E to be in $\mathcal{L}{ml}$ , we get the language and logic of arbitrary action model logic AAML.
+Hales showed in [14] that the (\) requirement can be relaxed, similarly to our Proposition 16.
+If such a distinction is necessary, the action model logics with only single-pointed action models are AML1 and AAML1.

-$M, s \models [\otimes] \varphi$ iff $M, s \models [E, e] \varphi$ for all action models (E, e) satisfying ()
+$M, s \models [\otimes]\varphi$ iff $M, s \models [E, e]\varphi$ for all action models (E, e) satisfying (\)

-Example action models that are update equivalent to the example arrow update models of Section 2 are as follows.
+Example action models that are update equivalent to the example arrow update models of Section 2 are depicted in Figure 6.
 We also depict their execution.
 The actions are given their preconditions as names.
-Note that the pointed relational model resulting from the (second) action of Anne privately learning that p is bisimilar to the four-state model in Section 2.
+Note that the pointed relational model resulting from the (second) action of Anne privately learning that p is bisimilar to the four-state model in Section 2 (Figure 2).